Key takeaways:

 How can I make mealtimes peaceful with two dogs?

-Feed them in separate spaces — different rooms work best, or use baby gates for a little separation.
-Stick to consistent meal times so both dogs know what to expect and can eat in peace.
+Feed them in separate spaces such as different rooms or use baby gates for separation.
+Stick to consistent meal times so both dogs know what to expect.

 How can I encourage positive play between my dogs?

-Start with short, supervised play sessions in a low-pressure setting like the backyard.
-Praise calm behavior, keep favorite toys nearby, and try fun activities like fetch or tug to help them connect.
+Start with short, supervised play sessions in a stress-free area.
+Praise calm behavior, provide toys, and try activities like fetch or tug.

 What can I do to prevent tension between my dogs?

-Consistency helps.
-Keep house rules the same for both, make sure they get plenty of activity and always supervise new situations.
-A good routine and rewards for good behavior go a long way.
+Keep house rules consistent for both.
+Provide plenty of activity and supervise new situations.
+A predictable routine and positive reinforcement help maintain harmony.

 Ready to welcome a second dog into your life?

-With a little patience and planning, your home can become a happy space where both dogs feel loved and secure.
+With patience and planning, your home can become a happy space where both dogs feel loved and secure.
 Give your new dog time to adjust, especially if they’re coming from a shelter.
-And when it comes to your dogs’ health — whether it’s diet, behavior, or care —don’t hesitate to reach out to your veterinarian.
+When it comes to your dogs’ health from behavior to daily care do not hesitate to reach out to your veterinarian.

 At PetHealthMD, we’re here to support you with clear, vet-reviewed advice at every stage of life with your dogs.
 Visit PetHealthMD to find helpful tips, tools, and information that can make caring for both of your dogs easier and more rewarding.